Mercedes-Benz EQV review

 Overview

-The EQV is certainly a premium-priced offering, coming in with a cash price of more than £70,000, but for that, you get a 204hp motor, a luxurious and adaptable interior plus the refinement of an electric motor.
+The EQV is one of the few truly premium offerings in this class, with a top-end price tag of just under £88,000.
+For that, you get a 204hp motor, a luxurious and adaptable interior plus the refinement of an electric motor.
 Like the smaller EQA and EQC, it’s based on an existing Mercedes platform, in this case the V-Class MPV.

 In terms of how it looks, there are no surprises.
 It looks like a V-Class with something akin to the EQC’s nose grafted to it.
+For 2024, Mercedes has refreshed the EQV’s front end with a new grille and a refreshed bumper while at the back a chrome strip has been added along with new alloy wheels.
 Despite a giant battery, the interior is just as spacious with only a few subtle changes giving the game away.
 Even then, the EQV-specific digital displays are only likely to be seen by the driver.

 What is the Mercedes-Benz EQV’s range?

-Despite being based on the eVito electric van with a paltry 93-mile range between recharges, a much larger battery means it’s capable of 211-213 miles of range according to WLTP testing.
+Despite being based on the eVito electric van with a paltry 162-mile range between recharges, a much larger battery means it’s capable of 211-213 miles of range according to WLTP testing.
 Based on our experiences we’d expect that to be nearer 150 miles in the real world if you venture onto the motorway.
-Thank a 2.6-tonne kerbweight for that.
+Thank a 2.6-tonne kerb weight for that.

 What about charging the EQV?